The name comes from the nutlike seed’s resemblance to a deer’s eye, which has a light spot on a glossy red-brown surface.

 Buckeye Facts You May Not Be Aware Of

-Out of its leaves to its bark, the buckeye plant is poisonous.
+From its leaves to its bark, the buckeye plant is poisonous.

 The nut’s toxic tannic acid concentration is neutralized by removing the shell and roasting it, resulting in a protein-rich snack.